rothgar/netdata-wiki/Memory-Requirements.md

 ## The future

 I investigate several alternatives to lower this number.
 The best so far is to split the in-memory round robin database in a small **realtime** database (e.g. an hour long) and a larger **compressed** database to store longer durations.
 So (for example) every hour netdata will compress the last hour of data using LZ4 (which is very high performing: 350MB/s compression, 1850MB/s decompression) and append these compressed data to the **archive** round robin database.
 This **archive** database could also be saved to disk and loaded back to memory on demand, when a chart is zoomed or panned to the compressed timeframe.

-This is future though...
+This is future though.
+For the moment, if you need a long history, you will need a lot of RAM.